Guns N' Roses: G N' R Lies

 Izzy Stradlin was the band's rhythm guitarist from 1985 until 1991.

-Guns N' Roses' second album, G N' R Lies, was released in November 1988.
-It included the four recordings from the band's 1986 EP Live ?!*@ Like a Suicide as well as four new acoustic tracks.
-"Patience", the only single, reached number 4 in the U.S., while the album reached number 2.
-The album cover, a parody of tabloid newspapers, was modified after initial pressings to remove the headlines "Wife-beating has been around for 10,000 years" and "Ladies, welcome to the Dark Ages".
+Guns N' Roses released their second album, G N' R Lies, in November 1988.
+The album combined the four tracks from the band's 1986 EP Live ?!@ Like a Suicide* with four new acoustic songs.
+Its sole single, "Patience" reached number four on the U.S. charts, while the album peaked at number two.
+The cover artwork, designed as a tabloid-style parody, was altered after initial pressings to remove the headlines "Wife-beating has been around for 10,000 years" and "Ladies, welcome to the Dark Ages."